 6.10.4 Sensing Service Authorization Flow Rule

 The authorization selection flow is shown in 6.10.4-1.
 The AOI shall be evaluated first.
 If the AOI indicates "Override" (e.g. in the case of an emergency service), the authorization profile is considered overridden and the sensing request shall be allowed without further checks.
 If the AOI indicates "Not Override", the SAI shall be evaluated.
-If the SAI is valid, the sensing request is further assessed based on the parameters defined within the SAI, including the permitted sensing start time, geographic area, and sensing accuracy.
+If the SAI is valid, the sensing request is further assessed based on the parameters defined within the SAI, including the permitted sensing start time, geographic area and sensing accuracy.
 If the request does not comply with these SAI constraints, the sensing request is not allowed.

 Figure 6.10.4-1: Authorization flow diagram